 Setting Up an Inventoried Product

-General Ledger Account Variables 1-4 - If populated on the Product record, they will automatically flow through to the Billing Line, Sales Order Line, Purchase Order Line, and Account Payable Line.
+GL Variables 1-4 - If populated on the Product record, they will automatically flow through to the Billing Line, Sales Order Line, Purchase Order Line, and Payable Line.
 These values can then be edited if necessary on the specific line items.
-This provides a consistent, easy way to achieve your accounting for your products.
+This provides a consistent, easy way to automate the accounting for your products.

-Expense GL Account - The expense GL account is only used if product costing is enabled on the accounting settings tab.
-If product costing is enabled then expense GL account is debited when the product is sold via the posting of a billing.
-For more information on the debits and credits behind product transactions, please see the Debits and Credits knowledge article.
+Expense GL Account - The expense GL account is debited when the product is sold via the posting of a billing.
+For more information on the debits and credits behind product transactions, please see the Debit & Credit Entries Created When Posting article.

 Inventory GL Account - The inventory GL account is used in the accounting of all inventory movements in Accounting Seed ERP.
-If product costing is enabled on the accounting settings tab, then the inventory GL account is credited when the product is sold via the posting of a billing.
-For more information on the debits and credits behind product transactions please see the Debits and Credits knowledge article.
+The inventory GL account is credited when the product is sold via the posting of a billing and debited when inventory is received via a Purchase Order.
+For more information on the debits and credits behind product transactions, please see the Debit & Credit Entries Created When Posting article.

-Purchased - If the inventory type is set as purchased for a product, then the product will be available to use in the Sales Order to Purchase Order function.
-When a billing line with a purchased product is posted, the standard cost of the purchase product will be recognized.
+- Purchased - If the inventory type is set as Purchased for a product, then the product will be available to use in the Create Purchase Order from Sales Order function.
+When a billing line with a purchased product is posted, the standard cost of the purchased product will be recognized.

-Manufactured - If an item is marked as manufactured, it will not be available to purchase via the "purchase order fulfill" function on the sales order list view.
-When a billing line with a manufactured product is posted, the standard cost will be recognized of the manufactured product.
+- Manufactured - If an item is marked as Manufactured, it will be available to build via the Create Manufacturing Order button on the Product record or Sales Order list view.
+Additionally, since it is a manufactured product, it can not be purchased.
+When a billing line with a manufactured product is posted, the standard cost will be recognized for the manufactured product.

 Default Vendor - Default vendor is used in the purchase order fulfillment process.
-When you generate purchase orders from sales orders, the default vendor listed on the product will default in the create draft purchase order screen.
+When you generate purchase orders from sales orders, the default vendor listed on the product will default in the Draft Purchase Order screen.

 Serialized - If the product is checked true for serialized, an individual record will be inserted for each inventory movement.
-This allows the user to record an individual serial number for each inventory movement and inventory movements are also required to be entered as whole numbers.
+This allows the user to record an individual serial number for each inventory movement.
+Inventory movements are also required to be entered as whole numbers.

 If a product is not checked true for serialized, then a single inventory record is inserted for movements regardless of the quantity of inventory moved.

-Manufacturing Order Template - The manufacturing order template is the project template used for a manufacturing work order.
-It also contains the bill of labor for a manufactured product.
-The "manufacturing order template" field needs to be completed for each product that is marked as a manufactured product.
-More information is available in the manufacturing section of the help guide.
+Manufacturing Order Template - The manufacturing order template is the Project template used for a Manufacturing work order.
+It also contains the Bill of Material for a manufactured product.
+The Manufacturing Order Template field needs to be completed for each product that is marked as a manufactured product.
+More information is available in the Building Inventory article of the Knowledge Base.

-Unit Cost - Unit cost is the standard cost for a purchased or manufactured product.
-Unit cost should not be changed without considering the effect on inventory movements in process, as well as the value of inventory on the balance sheet in the general ledger.
-Please see the inventory revaluation section of the help guide before changing the value of unit cost on an inventory asset.
+Unit Cost - Unit cost is the standard unit cost for a purchased or manufactured product.
+It is important to make sure any Unit Cost value is entered in the base currency of your organization.
+Unit cost should not be changed without considering the effect on Inventory movements in process, or the value of inventory on the balance sheet.
+Please see the Inventory Utility section of the Knowledge Base before changing the value of unit cost on a product record.

 Minimum Order Quantity - Minimum order quantity is the least amount of units that can be ordered in a single order from a vendor.
-It is used as a reference field in the purchase order fulfillment process for both purchase products and raw materials.
+It is used as a reference field in the purchase order fulfillment process.